Sage/carbon/guides/01_building_views.md

 CarbonRoute(routes);
 ```
-* Note that we've defined the path as the url, and the component to render as our view component.
+* Note that we've defined the path as the url, and the component to render as our view component

+* You should now be able to navigate to your view.
+If you don't see anything, check that gulp is running and that it isn't reporting any syntax errors.

-### 9) Setting up our Store
+### 8) Setting up our Store

 A [Store in React](https://facebook.github.io/flux/docs/overview.html#stores) holds all the information about the current state of our view.
 At the moment, our view is static and can't be updated.
 Even though we have added event handlers to our components, the events(or actions) haven't been registered with Store.